 Dr. Lewer has won several teaching awards including the First Year Teaching Award at Bradley University in 2008.

 - ECO 608 US Business Cycles in International Economics

 - Osher Lifelong Learning Institute (OLLI)

-Dr. Lewer's research interests are in the fields of globalization and economic growth and has published several dozen refereed journal articles in those areas.
+Dr. Lewer's research interests are in the fields of globalization and economic growth and has published over 40 refereed journal articles in those areas.
 In 2007, his first book entitled International Trade and Economic Growth was published by M.E.
-Sharpe and the first edition of his Principles of Macroeconomics was published in 2012 by Congella Academic Press.
+Sharpe and the second edition of his Principles of Macroeconomics will be published in 2016 by Cognella Academic Press.
 Joshua serves on the editorial board of several leading academic journals and enjoys working with students on their research projects.

-- Editorial Review Board, The Journal of Economics
+- Editorial Review Board Member, The Journal of Economics, 2007 - Present

 University and College